Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Mix easy tasks with harder ones so all teams can earn points.
+• Mix easy tasks with harder ones so all teams earn points.

-Have a live scoreboard updated as photos come in to keep energy high.
+• Use a live scoreboard to keep energy high.

-For large groups, use a shared app or Slack channel to upload photos in real time.
+• For large groups, use a shared app or Slack channel for real-time photo uploads.

 2. Mystery Location Hunt

-Teams are given clues leading them to different locations around the office building, park, or city.
-Each clue reveals a new spot, much like “The Amazing Race.”
+Teams follow clues to different locations around the office building, park, or city.
+Each clue reveals the next spot, similar to "The Amazing Race."

 Time required: 2–3 hours